Asus Zenbook 17 Fold Review

 Display

 The hinge isn’t too distracting since the indentation can’t be avoided and is better than the solid separator on some folding smartphones, but it is visible.
-Asus says it can be opened and closed over 30,000 times, but I don’t blame you for being worried about the device’s durability.
+Asus says it can be opened and closed over 30,000 times, but I don’t blame you for worrying about the device’s durability.
 With a folding screen and more moving parts than a standard clamshell or 360-degree convertible laptop hinge, it’s hard not to worry that the display might warp, come loose, or otherwise break in the future.

 Keyboard

 Once the keyboard was paired, if I hadn’t used it in a while, there was sometimes a delay between what I typed and what showed up on the screen.
-One thing about the keyboard: I found a problem that I often find with this kind of removable deck: when I was using it on my lap, the angle it was at made the touchpad think I was pressing it when I wasn’t.
+One thing about the keyboard: I found a problem with this kind of removable deck: when I was using it on my lap, the angle it was at made the touchpad think I was pressing it when I wasn’t.

-This wasn’t a big deal, but it did happen sometimes with the computer keys, which was a bigger problem.
+This wasn’t a big deal, but it sometimes happened with the computer keys, which was a bigger problem.
 During testing, there were a few times when the keyboard thought I was holding down a letter key.
 I had to slam the backspace key very hard to get it to stop making a never-ending line of letters.

 Performance